piyushmali/Solidity-Learning/README.md

 <h1 align="center">Solidity Programs Repository</h1>

 ## List of Solidity Programs
-Discover the vast array of Solidity programs available in our repository.
-Each program demonstrates unique functionalities and features of Solidity, empowering you to build robust and scalable solutions.

 1. **Check Contract Address:** A Solidity function to check if a given address is a contract or not.
 2. **Token Transfer:** A Solidity function to transfer tokens from one address to another.